Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers: Problem Statement

 Here, $fee_i$ represents the installation cost of the $i$-th type of fixed charger, $i_{MC}(m)$ is a binary variable where $i_{MC}(m) = 1$ indicates that mobile charger $m$ is employed; otherwise, it remains idle throughout the entire horizon. $fee_{MC}$ denotes the operational cost of each mobile charger, and $Budget$ refers to the total budget allocated for the system.

-Finally we further formulate the HCSPO problem.
-Given a road network $G=(V,E)$, operation time slots $T=\{t|t=1,\cdots,|T|\}$, and historical charging demand of each node $v\in V$, as well as perfect knowledge of future demand, we want to find an optimal charging plan that could support above current and future charging demand and maximize utility consisting of social benefit, cost and queuing loss.
+We formalize HCSPO as follows.
+Given a road network\ $G=(V,E)$, time slots\ $T={1,\dots,|T|}$, historical node‑level demand, and perfect foresight of future demand, we seek a charging plan that satisfies all demand and maximizes a utility that balances social benefit against installation cost and queuing loss.

-Figure \ref{fig:Overview of HCSPO} demonstrates the overview of HCSPO: before operation service provider collect historical charging demand to forecast future demand and determine the proper placement and configuration of charging stations and MCs schedule scheme, which not only provide flexible charging areas different from charging stations and facilitate dispersing overload demand of some charging stations at peak hours.